 If you’re at all familiar with gray paint, you’ll know that no matter which shade you pick, there’s always an undertone in there somewhere.

 Mindful Gray really doesn’t have any obvious undertones.
 What I mean by this is that you won’t walk into a room painted Mindful Gray and get overbearing Kermit the Frog vibes.

 What you will find in its composition is the tiniest hint of brown or beige, making Mindful Gray lean slightly toward greige.
 However, it’s still very much a gray shade.
-You won’t really find any yellow undertones that can be quite annoying when it comes to beiges and greiges.
+You won’t really find any yellow or green undertones that can be quite annoying when it comes to beiges and greiges.